dglv/SQL-lessons/README.md

-﻿This repository contains SQL queries and databases as my Self-Education resources.
+﻿This repository contains SQL queries and databases as my self-education resources.

 #### Prerequisites:
 - MySQL 5.7